PadmarajBhat/Deep-Learning-Introduction/DeepLearning.ai/TensorFlow In Practice/Intro to TensorFlow/Notes.md

 	* oriented for reasearchers to work to play around with different layer definitiona and optimization experiments.

 ##### Questions (Inerviewing myself):

+* **ImageGenerator**: In case of images, the real world cases, we have the images in a folder structure.
+ImageGenerator can read the parent directory and can infer the label in the sub directory as the sub directory name.
+So all you need to do is to put the relavant  files in the respective subfolder and name subfolder as the label name.
+It can also create the *Batches, scaling, reshaping* while loading images.

 * ***Importing through tf.data*** : https://www.youtube.com/watch?v=oFFbKogYdfc
 	* the above video tutorial indicates ``` tf.contrib.data.CsvDataset``` to use for the csv read.
 However, the latest version indicates, that we have to user keras util function to load csv: https://www.tensorflow.org/beta/tutorials/load_data/csv
 	```